 The order of the notes isn't critically important, but I generally try to arrange them as threads of an ongoing conversation.
 Each new Evergreen note continues or builds off a train of thought already emerging on the page.

-The numbers to the right of each Evergreen are block references – they counts the number of times I've connected that Evergreen note to another one.
+The numbers to the right of each Evergreen are block references – they count the number of times I've connected that Evergreen note to another one.
 I'll expand on how that works a bit later on.

 Inside each of these Evergreens, I add the "Evergreens" tag as a top-level reference.
 This makes it possible to search Evergreens with queries elsewhere in my database.
-Under that I expand on the main thesis in 2-3 paragraphs.
+Under that, I expand on the main thesis in 2-3 paragraphs.
 I then have sections for Literature Notes, Fleeting Notes, related tags, and Branches.

-Here's two examples of what a fully fleshed Evergreen looks like in my system:
+Here are two examples of what a fully fleshed Evergreen looks like in my system:

 Seeing these hopefully gives you a more tangible understanding of what Evergreens look like.
 Let's break down each section in more detail: